DaRealRomz/fake-wordle/README.md

 # Fake Wordle
-This is a copy of [Wordle](https://www.powerlanguage.co.uk/wordle/), but with more frequent words.
+A copy of [Wordle](https://www.powerlanguage.co.uk/wordle/) with new words every 5 minutes!